 Managing metadata handling

-You can easily change the label for a field by selecting the field and filling in the User defined field name box.
-This label will then be used throughout FotoWeb for this field, provided that you enable the option to Override default name.
+You can change the label for a field by selecting the field and entering a value in the Display name field.
+This label will then be used throughout FotoWeb for this field, provided that you enable the Override default name option.

 In addition to the Field name there are other settings that apply to each metadata field:

-Taxonomy / Plural name: To enable taxonomies for a field, tick the Taxonomy box for all the fields you wish to enable them for.
+Taxonomy/Plural name: To enable taxonomies for a field, select Taxonomy for all the fields you wish to enable them for.
 Then, in the Plural name enter a plural field name that is used as the header for that field when it is exposed in the user interface.
 The actual content in the taxonomies can only be created by a site administrator through the FotoWeb Pro interface.
 Taxonomy content can then be used for navigation, when searching and for metadata input throughout the FotoWeb interfaces.

-Include in previews: This option controls whether the content of the selected metadata field is included in the text block of previews delivered from FotoWeb.
-If the option is enabled, users can save the preview images from your web site and see the metadata with FotoStation, Photoshop or any other XMP compatible software.
-It does not control whether the field is shown in the preview page or not.
+Include in previews: This option determines whether the content of the selected metadata field is included in the text block of previews delivered from FotoWeb.
+If the option is enabled, users can save the preview images from your website and see the metadata with FotoStation, Photoshop, or any other XMP-compatible software.
+It does not control whether the field is shown on the preview page or not.
 If you want to change which fields are shown there, you must use an editor to change the HTML code of the ‘Preview.fwx’ page.
 More information about making changes to FotoWeb can be found in the ‘Customizing FotoWeb’ document.

-Include in downloads: This option controls whether the content of the selected metadata field is included when the file is downloaded (high-resolution download).
-If the option is enabled, users will be able to see this text if they view the file in FotoStation, Photoshop or any other XMP compatible software.
-You may want to mask certain fields on download, e.g. the History field that contains information on how a file has been used in your system.
+Include in downloads: Select this option to include the content of the selected metadata field when the file is downloaded (high-resolution download).
+If the option is enabled, users can see this text if they view the file in FotoStation, Photoshop, or any other XMP-compatible software.
+You may want to mask certain fields on download, for example, the History field that contains information on how a file has been used in your system.

 By default, all fields are included on download.
 If you choose to remove one or more fields, this will slow down download processing as the metadata has to be filtered and the file resaved.
 The same applies if a user chooses to download the Original File from a set of processing profiles.